-The architectural studio of Buck Moorhead is committed to quality.
-The pursuit and achievement of quality permeates the fabric of all of our decision-making, be it with respect to the development of a master plan for a hamlet or the design of a door.
+Founded in 1984, the architectural studio of Buck Moorhead is committed to comprehensive, systematic quality.
+Our foremost goal is to design projects that are integrated with and responsive to the systems in which they exist—social, economic, cultural, environmental.
+The pursuit and achievement of this is at the forefront of all of our decision-making, be it with respect to the development of a master plan or the design of a door.

-Buck Moorhead, Principal
+Buck Moorhead, Architect and Principal

 Buck is a licensed architect in New York, New Jersey, Pennsylvania and Maryland and is an International Certified Passive House Designer (CPHD) and a North American Certified Passive House Consultant (CPHC).

 When he graduated from University of Virginia’s School of Architecture, "sustainability" was a nascent, emergent design strategy.
 Since then, Buck has been on the teetering edge of environmentally-focused design, seeing it grow from a hippie ideology to the guiding universal design principle of our time.